 Parents of tamariki Māori and Pacific children were more likely to perceive their children as being overweight or obese, and measurements were more likely to show these children were obese.

 More children from food insecure households did not meet the recommendations for fruit, vegetable or the combined fruit and vegetable intake.
-Children living in food insecure households ate more processed meat and takeaways, were more likely to eat white bread, drank more cordial, fruit juice and fizzy drink, ate breakfast less often and ate fewer legumes..
+Children living in food insecure households ate more processed meat and takeaways, were more likely to eat white bread, drank more cordial, fruit juice and fizzy drink, ate breakfast less often and ate fewer legumes.

 Children who were overweight or obese were also more likely to be from food insecure households.
 Caregivers of children living in food insecure households were more likely to perceive their children as being overweight.